-Silvia Federici is Emerita Professor at Hofstra University (Hempstead, New York).
-She received her B.A. from Universita degli Studi di Bolo in 1965, her MA from SUNY Coll Buffalo in 1970 and her PhD from SUNY Coll Buffalo in 1980.
+Silvia Federici (Italia, 1942) is Emerita Professor at Hofstra University (USA).
+She received her BA from Universita degli Studi di Bologna (Italy) in 1965, her MA from SUNY Buffalo State College (USA) in 1970 and her PhD from there in 1980.
 A feminist activist since 1960, she was one of the main animators of the international debates on the condition and remuneration of domestic work.
-Her field of research is political philosophy and women’s studies.
-She has also contributed various essays on educational and cultural politics.
+Her field of research is political philosophy and women’s studies, and she has also contributed various essays on educational and cultural politics.

-> Wages against Housework, Power of Women Collective and the Falling Wall Press, 1975
+> Wages against Housework (Power of Women Collective and the Falling Wall Press, 1975)

-> Caliban and the Witch: Women, the Body and Primitive Accumulation, Autonomedia, 2004
+> Caliban and the Witch: Women, the Body and Primitive Accumulation (Autonomedia, 2004)

-> Revolution at Point Zero: Housework, Reproduction, and Feminist Struggle, Common Notions / Autonomedia / PM Press, 2012
+> Revolution at Point Zero: Housework, Reproduction, and Feminist Struggle (Common Notions / Autonomedia / PM Press, 2012)

-> Re-enchanting the World: Feminism and the Politics of the Commons, PM Press / Kairos, 2018
+> Re-enchanting the World: Feminism and the Politics of the Commons (PM Press / Kairos, 2018)